Brian-Pho/CR4-DL/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 - Neurological model
     - Serial
     - Word processing follows a single, invariant path.
-    - In order to access what the word means, the brain needs to know what the word sounds like.
+    - To access what the word means, the brain needs to know what the word sounds like.
     - We can’t read a word and then pronounce it without invoking what the word means.
 - Cognitive model
     - Parallel